clojurewerkz/cassaforte/README.md

 ## Project Maturity

-Cassaforte is a young project that took about a year to reach RC quality releases.
+Cassaforte is a relatively young project.
+It took about a year to reach `1.0`.
 It is used heavily in a monitoring and event collection solution that processes fairly large amount of data.

-It is based on the now stable new [DataStax Java driver for Cassandra](https://github.com/datastax/java-driver) and [Hayt](https://github.com/mpenet/hayt), a fairly battle tested CQL generation DSL library.
+Cassaforte is based on the now stable new [DataStax Java driver for Cassandra](https://github.com/datastax/java-driver) and [Hayt](https://github.com/mpenet/hayt), a fairly battle tested CQL generation DSL library.

-## Supported Features

- * Connection to a single node or a cluster
- * _All_ CQL operations
- * CQL 3.0 queries, including queries with placeholders (?, a la JDBC)
- * Nice CQL query DSL for Clojure
- * Automatic deserialization of column names and values according to the schema

-## Supported Clojure Versions

-Cassaforte supports Clojure 1.4+.

-## Supported Apache Cassandra Versions

-Cassaforte is built from the ground up for CQL 3 and Cassandra 1.2+.

-## Maven Artifacts
+## Dependency Information (Artifacts)

 Cassaforte artifacts are [released to Clojars](https://clojars.org/clojurewerkz/cassaforte).
 If you are using Maven, add the following repository definition to your `pom.xml`: